pyrogram/pyrogram/docs/source/resources/AutoAuthorization.rst

 Pyrogram is able to automate both **Sign-In** and **Sign-Up** processes, all you need to do is pass the relevant parameters when creating a new Client.

+.. note:: If you omit any of the optional parameter required for the authorization, Pyrogram will ask you to manually write it.
+For instance, if you don't want to set a *last_name* when creating a new account you have to explicitly pass an empty string ""; the default value (None) will trigger the input() call.

 Sign-In
 -------